wesl-ee/hooya-viewer/README.md

 HooYa!
 Viewer
 =============

-A standalone, simple GTK3 image viewer ported from the native file browser of my HooYa! image tagger.
+A standalone and simple GTK3 image viewer ported from the native file browser of my HooYa! image tagger.
 The viewer is notable for its use of a masonry layout to minimize the amount of blank space within the viewer itself.

+Here is the viewer rendering some of <a href="https://twitter.com/chaesuart">Chaesu's</a> art.

 <p align="center">
     <img src="https://raw.githubusercontent.com/wesl-ee/hooya-viewer/trunk/doc/img/two-window.jpeg" />